myxozoa/LPM/README.md

     ```
 * The `Save` button will save all the input data to _save_ you from having to input it again on subsequent uses of the app.
 * All the `Forms` buttons will open a browser window to their respective airtables.
+    ```
+    Note: Ending a Student's Name in a period "." will cause many issues with accessing the resulting folder or even deleting it on many OSes.
+Try to avoid doing that for the time being.
+    ```
 * The `Clone \ Pull` button will perform a `git clone` or `git pull` in the `Working Directory` inside a folder using the student's name depending if the folder exists or not.
 * The `GH` button will open a browser window to the student's github in the repository section.
 * The `PR` button will open a browser window to the student's PR on the input repo.